About the VCE

 Students may vary the usual VCE program requirements if they:

-- require additional support, by completing VCE units without calculation of a study score
+- require additional support, by completing VCE units without the calculation of a study score

 - are adult students returning to study